yangdanny97/yangdanny97.github.io/_posts/2019-08-24-D3-Mapmaking-Tips.md

 1.  **Translating and scaling the shapes using [d3-zoom](https://github.com/d3/d3-zoom)**

     This might be laggy if the map is very complex, but it is possible to work around this by tiling the background.
-For more on this, see my [other post](https://yangdanny97.github.io/blog/2019/08/24/D3-Mapmaking-Tips).

 2.  **Adjusting scaling/offset for the projection**